amoghjos/appbussiness/README.md

 <a href = "http://jira.com/"> Jira </a> - Project management tool

-<a href = "https://hubstaff.com/"> Jira </a> - Time tracking tool for managing remote teams
+<a href = "https://hubstaff.com/"> HubStaff </a> - Time tracking tool for managing remote teams

 <a href = "https://zoom.us/"> Zoom </a> - Video confrence tool for daily stand up and other meetings